RevoltTV/revolt-deploy/README.md

                 LOG_LEVEL: 'info'
 ```

+### Token Replacement

+The tool allows for a few token replacements which can be useful for dynamic naming.
+Tokens can be specified in the
+configuration value like so: `name: service-version-${VERSION_MAJOR}`, which will replace with `name: service-version-1`.

+Tokens:

+* `VERSION_MAJOR` - major version from package.json version number
+* `VERSION_MINOR` - minor version from package.json version number
+* `VERSION`       - full version number from package.json

 ### AWS Configuration

 `revolt-deploy` does not make any assumptions about how AWS is configured in the system.
 As such, any method listed